Sledmine/luna/README.md

 - Functional programming
 - EmmyLua annotations
 - No side effects
-- No discardable values
+- No discard values
 - No globals
 - No monkey patching
 - No dependencies
 - No iterators
-- No metatables
+- No meta tables